-: In a fire or if heated, a pressure increase will occur and the container may burst.
-This material is harmful to aquatic life with long lasting effects.
+Special exposure hazards : Flammable liquid and vapour.
+In a fire or if heated, a pressure increase will occur and the container may burst, with the risk of a subsequent explosion.
 Fire water contaminated with this material must be contained and prevented from being discharged to any waterway, sewer or drain.